This post is sponsored by my friends at International Delight, but the opinions expressed are all my own… just as always.

 Instructions

 - Use the stick end of a wooden spoon to poke holes in the cake.
-In a medium bowl, whisk together the pudding mix and the Reese's creamer to make the chocolate peanut butter sauce.
-Allow the mixture to thicken for about 10 minutes, then pour over the cake and into the holes. *The mixture will not thicken completely to pudding consistency.
+In a medium bowl, whisk together the pudding mix, milk, and 1/2 cup of peanut butter to make the chocolate sauce.
+Allow the mixture to thicken for about 10 minutes, then pour over the cake and into the holes. ย *The mixture will not thicken completely to pudding consistency. ย

-- In a large bowl, whisk the peanut butter into the thawed whipped topping.
-Spread the frosting over the cake.
+- In a large bowl, whisk the 1 cup of peanut butter into the thawed whipped topping. ย Spread the frosting over the cake.
 Sprinkle the peanut butter cups evenly over the frosting.
-Cover and keep refrigerated.
+Cover and keep refrigerated. ย

 Please forgive the dumb question, but is the peanut butter to be softened (microwaved for a few seconds) before whisking with Cool Whip?
 Thank you.